rasanka/assignments/JSTest/README.md

 The problem will require some thinking about and can be solved via multiple approaches, to varying degrees of efficiency, this is what we will be  evaluating.

-If you have any questions please feel free to contact us for clarification (preetesh.chauhan@solnet.co.nz).

 SETUP
 -----